 Are You Financially Fragile?

 Are you familiar with the phrase ‘financially fragile?’
 It’s a phrase economists use to describe people who would not be able to pull together $2,000 in cash within 30 days.
 A study conducted by the National Bureau of Economic Research shows that more than a quarter of Americans fall into the financially fragile category.
-Even Vice President Joe Biden recently made headlines for declaring he didn’t have an emergency savings account ready to go.
+Even former Vice President Joe Biden made headlines for declaring he didn’t have an emergency savings account ready to go.

 While $2,000 in cash sounds like a lot of money (and it is), it represents what many people typically need in the event of an emergency such as major car repair, unforeseen medical bills, or mandatory home repairs.